 - 1. Attends to injured athlete and controls scene: Athletic Training Staff/Coach - 2.
 Supervises team: Assistant Coach - 3.
-Retrieves AED: Assistant Coach/HHS Staff Member: Northwest Corner of Gym Next Next To Training Room - 4.
+Retrieves AED: Assistant Coach/HHS Staff Member: Northwest Corner of Gym Next Next To The Training Room - 4.
 The closest working phone is located: Cell Phone/Athletic Training Staff - 5.
 Keys to access phone are: None - 6.
 Calls 911: Athletic Training Staff/Coach - 7.
-The exact address of the activity site is: north of Huron High School on 15th St. - 8.
-The exact entry location for the closest emergency vehicle is: Northeast side of field through main entrance - 9.
+The exact address of the activity site is: North side of Huron High School on 15th St. - 8.
+The exact entry location for the closest emergency vehicle is: Southeast driveway by Tiger Stadium or 15th St., whichever is closest to the injured athlete - 9.
 Meets paramedic at gate and guides to injured athlete: Athletic Training Staff/Assistant Coach - 10.
 Keys to unlock these passageways will be at the activity site in the possession of: None at this site - 11.
 The closest emergency care facility is: Huron Regional Medical Center - 12.
 Gives medical consent sheet to paramedic: Head Athletic Training Staff - 13.
-Accompanies injured athlete to hospital: Athletic Training Staff/Assistant Coach - 14.
+Accompanies injured athlete to hospital: Athletic Training Staff/Assistant Coach - 15.
 Gives injury report to A.D.: Athletic Trainer